top of page

 • Mar 30

-• 6 min read
+• 5 min read

+It can be rather odd to compare the perceptions of both resilience and ignorance.
 Two drastically different concepts, yet when broken down, each can be equally used as tools for survival.

-Stripped of capacity due to deep traumas and systemic biases, these men are confined by structures that discriminate and limit their accessibility and freedoms—stigmatised, misunderstood, and neglected.
-I work with some of the most 'complex' individuals: reoffenders, substance misusers, and those burdened with severe mental health challenges and multiple disadvantages.
+I began my career in human rights, working within a charity for some of the most vulnerable people in London.
+This line of work places me among those who have little to no privilege.
+Stripped of capacity due to deep traumas and systemic biases, these men are confined by structures that discriminate and limit their accessibility and freedoms.
+They are stigmatised, misunderstood, and neglected.
+I find myself working with some of the most complex individuals: reoffenders, substance misusers, and those burdened with severe mental health challenges.

-And then there was me.
-A young 25-year-old, five-foot female, thousands of kilometers away from my networks, tasked with supporting, caring, and facilitating change for these men.
+Often deemed the most unwanted in society, I initially felt out of place.
+I was a young 25-year-old female, thousands of kilometers away from my networks, tasked with supporting, caring, and facilitating change for these men.

 As he curled into a fetal position, the public walked by.
 They asked if I was okay, but never if he was.